tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ### `.===`

+We hit a problem right out of the gate:

 {% highlight rb %}
+Cheese === american
+# => false
+{% endhighlight %}

+This is an issue because it means instances of `FakeCheese` won't be able to pass as `Cheese` in `case` statements.
+Unfortunately there's nothing we can do about it without monkey patching `Cheese`.
+Let's stay focused on the `FakeCheese` class.

+{% highlight rb %}
 FakeCheese === gouda
 # => false
 {% endhighlight %}

+We can do something about this one.
+Let's make `FakeCheese` behave like `Cheese` by delegating to it.

 {% highlight rb %}
 class FakeCheese